BenMannMann/MannBot/README.md

 - `$bot_image` Image URL of the bot.
 - `$slot_icons` Icons to use for the slot machine.
 You can use normal or custom emojis for this by passing in '<:emojiname:emojiid>'.
 - `$slot_winnings` How much the individual slot icons are worth.
+- `$meme_reactions` Emoji's that the bot will use when acknowledging a !meme request

 ### Add the bot to your Discord server and turn on
 Once the Bot is on, it should generate the `users.json` file.
 This will grab all the users within your server and assign them some default data such as name, id, balance, xp and levels.